Micholms/Graphormer_IR_user_friendly/README.md

     bash Interactive_training.sh

 It is also possible to fine tune without the interactive script by first move the files: training_dataset.csv, valid_indices.csv and train_indices.csv ( possibly in _Data_splits_).
-Here <dataset_path>/*.csv indicates folder and all csv in it.
+Here <dataset_path>/*.csv indicates folder and all csv in it, for example _Data_splits/*.csv_.

     cp <dataset_path>/*.csv Graphormer-IR/examples/property_prediction/

-Then:
+Next move to correct folder and run script.

     cd Graphormer-IR/examples/property_prediction

     bash IRspec.sh <LR> <EPOCHS> <BASE-MODEL-DIR> <DIR_FOR_SAVING>

-where <LR> and <EPOCHS> are numeric number, <BASE-MODEL-DIR< are the FOLDER for the model to fine-tune, and <DIR_FOR_SAVING> the folder for the fine-tuned model.
+where <LR> and <EPOCHS> are numeric number, <BASE-MODEL-DIR> are the FOLDER for the model to fine-tune, and <DIR_FOR_SAVING> the folder for the fine-tuned model.
 It could be convenient to also move the base model to the _property_prediction_ folder

-NOTE: WandB is included in these scripts, edit Train_IR_model.sh and IRspec.sh for interactive or normal usage, respectively, to remove/change this.
+**NOTE:** WandB is included in these scripts, edit Train_IR_model.sh and IRspec.sh for interactive or normal usage, respectively, to remove/change this.

-NOTE: If downloading from Zenodo, put the model in a folder.
-For example "base_model/split1_0.8516.pt" then use _base_model_ as BASE-MODEL-DIR.
+**NOTE:** If downloading from Zenodo, put the model in a folder.
+For example "base_model/split1_0.8516.pt" then use _base_model_ as <BASE-MODEL-DIR> .

 **Evulation:**